1-877-929-7245

 • Breakfast, Dinner

-Day 5 - Exploring Ålesund, with optional cruise into Geirangerfjord
+Day 5 - Ålesund with an optional cruise into Geirangerfjord

-Waking to views of the rugged Norwegian coast after the first night of our voyage north, we pass the ports of Florø, Måløy and Torvik.
-After breakfast on board, we dock in Ålesund for the day, a town renowned for its Art Nouveau architecture, beautiful brick-built houses and warehouses.
+Waking to views of the rugged Norwegian coast after the first night of our voyage north, we pass the ports of Florø, Måløy, and Torvik.
+After breakfast on board, we dock in Ålesund for the day, a town renowned for its art nouveau architecture, beautiful brick-built houses and warehouses.

 You are free to spend the day here and could start with a walk along the waterfront among the unusual mix of architecture, a result of the rebuilding which occurred after 1904 when a fire destroyed many of Ålesund's original wooden buildings.
-Alternatively, find out more about the town's history in the Ålesund Museum.
+Find out more about the town's history in the Ålesund Museum.
 Another option is to book one of the excursions on offer, such as a mini-cruise into the spectacular Geirangerfjord, one of Norway's best-loved destinations.

 Includes